 For most clinic owners, however, buying a pre-existing business that already has the equipment furnished is the best way to become a practice owner.
 Pre-existing businesses will also have a proven track record of success, making it easier to apply for loans and financing, as well as a pre-existing client list.

-Thinking about buying or selling your veterinary practice?
-Talk to the team at BSF today to find the right deals local to you today.
+Whether you’re thinking about financing veterinary equipment or thinking about buying or selling your veterinary practice, talk to the team at BSF today.

 Using Pre-Owned Equipment